-While in the ON state, there are three substates, depending upon commands or selected power management modes.
+While in the ON state, there are three substates, depending upon the status of the ON-OFF pin, commands or selected power management modes.
 The three substates are: HIBERNATE, STANDBY, and RUN.

-The module transitions between RUN and STANDBY via TricklePower modes; and between RUN and HIBERNATE via PushToFixII and SiRFaware modes.
+The module transitions between RUN and STANDBY via TricklePower modes; and between RUN and HIBERNATE via PushToFix and SiRFaware modes.
 It can also transition from RUN to HIBERNATE by de-asserting the ON-OFF signal.
 The firmware is configured to transition from HIBERNATE to RUN when data is received on the RX pin.
+Note that the first character received is invalid in this case, so the command will not be acted upon.

-In HIBERNATE and STANDBY, the SYSTEM-ON signal will be logic low; in RUN, it will be logic high.
+- In the RUN substate, the SYSTEM-ON signal will be logic high. - In the STANDBY OR HIBERNATE states, SYSTEM-ON will be logic low.

-To execute an orderly shutdown, place the module in the HIBERNATE substate, then remove power.
+To execute an orderly shutdown, first place the module in the HIBERNATE substate, then remove power.

-Also, see Section 8.5 Reset.
+Also, see Section 9.5 Reset.

-DC Power Consumption 8.4.5.
+9.4.5.
+DC Power Consumption